Power Up Your Website with API Integration

 • Reliability

-The API’s uptime and performance history are crucial.
+The API’s uptime and performance history are important.
 An API that frequently goes down can adversely affect your website’s functionality.

 • Security